Here you can download the latest version of OdsReadWrite demo application, together with C# source code:

 ODF files are just a collection of xml files, packed in zip files so, any of the vast number of tools for handling zip files and XML data can be used to handle OpenDocument.

 As another option, you could use some third party Excel C# / VB.NET component which has support for ODF format.
-This will probably cost you some money but has advantage that usually more than one format (for example: GemBox.Spreadsheet reads/writes XLS, XLSX, CSV, HTML and ODS) are supported within the same API, so your application will be able to target different file formats using the same code.
+This will probably cost you some money but has advantage that usually more than one format are supported within the same API (for example GemBox.Spreadsheet), so your application will be able to target different file formats using the same code.